 Few states have a deeper, stronger heritage of traditional music than Kentucky.
 Fiddle and banjo music, ballads, blues, gospel songs, frolic pieces, storytelling, Kentucky has it all.
 Rich Kirby explores this rich vein, from the earliest recordings to the young artists pushing the bounds of tradition today.
 Old Kentucky Bound airs Thursdays at 2pm.

 Join Dr. Lee Bidgood for “Over the Waves” – Country music on the move, on the air and in between.
 Discover connections between rural, urban, down home and uptown string band music from all around the globe.
-Wednesday’s from 2 to 3pm and Sundays 3 to 4pm on Radio Bristol.
+Monday’s from 4 to 5pm and Sundays 3 to 4pm on Radio Bristol.

 Ozark Highlands Radio is an hour-long public radio program that features live musical performances recorded at the Ozark Folk Center State Park in Mountain View, Arkansas.
 With archival recordings from native Ozark musicians to the contemporary Roots/Old Time performers of today, Ozark Highlands Radio explores the history, tradition and current trends in traditional and modern acoustic music.
 Sundays at 2pm.